philnelson/daily-brief/README.md

 following inside a virtualenv.

 1. `pip install -r requirements.txt` (installs feedparser, nltk and their dependencies.)
-2. run `./brief.py --nltk_first_run` to install the necessary nltk corpora and tokenizers (used for the summarization feature)
+2. run `./brief.py --nltk-first-run` to install the necessary nltk corpora and tokenizers (used for the summarization feature)
 3. create a file called brief.config that will hold the configuration values in a JSON format.